MicrosoftDocs/windows-iotcore-docs/windows-iotcore/commercialize-your-device/Agreement-FAQ.md

 **How do you support Windows 10 IoT Core?
 Do you have LTSB and LTSC support for 10 years, similarly to Windows 10 IoT Enterprise?**

-Yes, we recently announced LTSC for Windows 10 IoT Core.
+Yes, we recently announced LTSC for Windows 10 IoT Core and Enterprise.
 You can read more about this announcement [here](https://blogs.windows.com/business/2018/02/27/microsoft-doubles-down-on-windows-10-iot-with-added-support/#MmJYmvwyK7y8YADs.97).

 **What will happen six months after I’ve signed the agreement?**